Sweeny91/OpenWeatherAPI_Visualization_Dashboard/README.md

 ## Background

-In this repository I utilzed the knowledge from the HTML and CSS portion of the course to create a dashboard displaying an analysis that was completed in a previous repository.
+In this repository I utilzed the knowledge from the HTML and CSS portion of the course to create a dashboard displaying an analysis completed in a previous repository.

 ![assets/images/landingResize.png](assets/images/landingResize.png)